corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 The investor needs to give a a sufficient allowance in the currency contract to the continuousFundraising contract for the deal to be successful

-The account who has created the continuous round can pause the contract by calling `pause()`, which stopps further buys.
+The account who has created the continuous round can pause the contract by calling `pause()`, which stops further buys.
 When paused, all parameters of the fundraising can be changed through setter functions in the contract.
-Pausing the contract as well as each setting update starts a cooldown period (defaulting to 24h hours).
-Only after this cooldown period has passed can the fundraising be unpaused by calling `unpause()`.
+Pausing the contract as well as each setting update starts a cool down period (defaulting to 24h hours).
+Only after this cool down period has passed can the fundraising be unpaused by calling `unpause()`.
 This is to ensure an investor can know the conditions that currently apply before investing.

 # Employee participation with or without vesting